Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Alpha-Linolenic Acid (Omega-3)

-- Calms reactive skin
+- Helps soothe the feel of reactive skin

-- Supports barrier repair
+- Supports a more comfortable barrier feel

 - High omega-3 oils: Hemp seed, chia seed, flaxseed